 DID YOU KNOW: Records indicate that since 1913, 99% of the wildland fires in the area were started by humans.
 This was not an act of nature.

-This would not be the first time PG&E’s negligence was deemed to be the cause of a deadly and devastating event in Northern California, as the San Bruno pipeline explosion in 2010 resulted in the deaths of 8 people and wiped out an entire Bay Area neighborhood.
+This is not the first time PG&E’s negligence was deemed to be the cause of a deadly and devastating event in Northern California, as the San Bruno pipeline explosion in 2010 resulted in the deaths of 8 people and wiped out an entire Bay Area neighborhood.
 PG&E ultimately settled the 170 claims it faced from people that had lost loved ones and their homes for $565 million dollars after it was discovered that faulty welding caused the explosion and inadequate maintenance of the pipeline allowed the hazard to go undiscovered for years.
-Should PG&E’s negligence be to blame for the Atlas Fire and other Wine County Fires, as our attorneys suspect, PG&E will be responsible for compensating fire victims for their losses beyond any claims that would be covered by a victims’ homeowners insurance.
+Should PG&E’s negligence ultimately be legally to blame for the Atlas Fire and other Wine County Fires, as our attorneys suspect, PG&E will be responsible for compensating fire victims for their losses beyond any claims that have been covered by a victims’ homeowners insurance, including pain and suffering.

 We Are Filing Lawsuits Against PG&E on Behalf Of Atlas Fire VictimsWe are experienced San Francisco wildfire lawyers and are currently representing victims of the Atlas Fire in their claims against PG&E. Damages include wrongful death of loved ones, personal property loss, including destroyed homes, and severe emotional damages related to these losses.
 We have a history of successfully litigating suits against PG&E and have represented numerous Northern CA fire victims in the past, including recent Valley Fire victims in their claims for damages.
 Our attorneys are currently working with state and local authorities to establish the cause of these fires from a legal perspective and are preparing to file lawsuits against PG&E for causing the Atlas Fire and taking homes, businesses and lives.